DCSCORES/dcscores.org/participants.markdown

   DC SCORES is free to all participants.
 Register your child/children for the next DC SCORES programming season (we’re year-round).

   Work at a school interested in having DC SCORES?
-Print out the [application form](/uploads/dc-scores-new-school-application-2017.pdf).
+Print out the <a href="/uploads/dc-scores-new-school-application-2017.pdf" target="_blank">application form</a>.
 programAlumni:
 - |-
   ### Program Alumni

   #### Reconnect!
   Are you a DC SCORES alumnus interested in getting involved with DC SCORES?
 It’s easy to do!
-Simply email [alumni@dcscores.org](mailto:alumni@dcscores.org).
-You can also connect on social media by following [@DCSalumni](https://www.instagram.com/DCSalumni/) on Instagram and @dcscores on Snapchat.
+Simply email <a href="mailto:alumni@dcscores.org" target="_blank">alumni@dcscores.org</a>.
+You can also connect on social media by following <a href="https://www.instagram.com/DCSalumni/" target="_blank">@DCSalumni</a> on Instagram and @dcscores on Snapchat.

   #### Alumni Stories
   There are hundreds of incredible DC SCORES alumni stories, and we’ve been lucky to document just a few of them on our [blog](/blog).